Convective Turing Bifurcation: Multiscale Expansion

 Suppose the scaling $L(\mu)=L(0)+\e^2\d_\mu L(0)+\cO(\e^4)$.
 We compute the derivatives of the Ansatz $U^{\e}$, where the slow variables have been suppressed for notational clarity.

 where $c.c.$ denotes complex conjugate and $other$ denotes omitted terms that turn out to be extraneous for the purpose of deriving amplitude equations.
-Specifically, these enter the analysis at order $\cO(\eps^4)$ and higher, whereas the complex Ginzburg-Landau equation appears as a compatibility condition at order $\cO(\eps^3)$.
+Specifically, these terms are either in discrete Fourier modes that have uniquely determined correctors, i.e. every mode but $\pm1$, or they are order $\e^4$ or higher whereas the complex Ginzburg-Landau equation appears as a compatibility condition at order $\cO(\eps^3)$.
 Continuing, one can show by an inductive argument that

-Plugging this result into the formula for $L(0)u$, one finds that
+Plugging this result into the formula for $L(0)U$, one finds that

 where we've used $\d_k^lS(k,\mu)=\sum_{j=l}^m\binom{j}{l}i^l(ik)^{j-l}\cL_j(\mu)$.
 We next expand the nonlinearity in \eqref{eq:MasterEqn} into a Taylor series

 where $\cQ$ is a bilinear form and $\cC$ is a trilinear form.